 During these difficult times, faculty and students at PANY have worked hard to keep going.
 PANY has continued its educational and admissions activities during the Coronavirus pandemic - including classes and case supervision for our students as well as video interviews for applicants to our training programs - via Zoom and other video and audio platforms.
-PANY will continue its classes when the new academic year starts in September, 2020.
-We have not yet decided if classes then will be via video or in-person.
+PANY continue its classes for the current academic year ending June 2023.
+We have not yet decided if classes then will be in-person only or hybrid (video and in-person).

 As psychoanalysts, we believe in the importance of our work, in some ways especially so during these stressful times; and as hardy New Yorkers, we are committed to maintaining our presence as educators, psychoanalysts, and psychotherapists for the New York City community.